wp-hotelier/wp-hotelier/readme.txt

 2. Search for 'WP Hotelier'.
 3. Activate WP Hotelier from your 'Plugins' page.

-You should see the 'Hotelier' menu in your WordPress admin panel.
+You should see the 'WP Hotelier' menu in your WordPress admin panel.

 = Manually =

-1. Upload the entire `hotelier` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `wp-hotelier` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-You should see the 'Hotelier' menu in your WordPress admin panel.
+You should see the 'WP Hotelier' menu in your WordPress admin panel.

 = Dummy Data =

 WP Hotelier comes with some sample data you can use to see how rooms look.
-You can find the sample_data.xml file in `hotelier/sample-data/sample_data.xml`.
+You can find the sample_data.xml file in `wp-hotelier/sample-data/sample_data.xml`.
 To import the data, use the [WordPress importer](https://wordpress.org/plugins/wordpress-importer/) plugin.

 = Extra =